Advice and guidance on how to make the most of studying online.

 Throughout the academic year you will engage with your studies via a variety of digital technologies.
 It’s important you take some time to familiarise yourself with these technologies to ensure you feel confident using them.

 Blackboard is our Virtual Learning Environment.
-This is where you will find course information and timetables.
+This is where you will find course information.
 Staff may upload lecture notes and course material to Blackboard.
 At times online assessments occur via Blackboard.

 Access Blackboard through the tab in myUWE.